Dungeons & Dragons controversies

 D&D is banned by Wisconsin's Waupun Prison for "promoting gang-related activity", and by the Idaho State Correctional Institution as part of its blanket ban on role-playing games.
-D&D has been criticized by some on religious grounds, including by Peter Leithart, George Grant, and William Schnoebelen.
+Some have criticized D&D on religious grounds, including Peter Leithart, George Grant, and William Schnoebelen.

-D&D has been involved in some minor licensing and trademark disputes, and some material had to be changed or excised in order to comply with intellectual property concerns.
-For example, hobbits were renamed to halflings to avoid copyright issues with J. R. R. Tolkien's Middle-earth.
+D&D has been involved in some licensing and trademark disputes, and some material had to be changed or excised to comply with intellectual property law.
+For example, hobbits were renamed "halflings" to avoid copyright issues with J. R. R. Tolkien's Middle-earth.